 - 2002 - Old Dairy Studios relaunches as Cube Media.

 - 2002 - The Hands & Voices Committee was set up.
 The Committee began so that learning disabled members of the choir could have a say in the choir's development.
-This model, of having a user-led committee, is now at the heart of several of our core projects.
+This model, of having a user-led committee, went on to be at the heart of several of our core projects.

 - 2003 - we launch our Apprentice Training Programme, after members of the Hands & Voices Committee tell us that they'd like to be able to share their skills and teach other people how to sing and sign.